Carson Collins – Winner, Best Essay On Film

 What are your plans for the future?

-I would like to join the military, earn a college degree, and eventually become a youth pastor.
+I would like to join the military and earn a college degree.

 If you could do one super impactful thing to help people, what would it be?

-I would like to spread the Gospel in some new, innovative way.
+I would like to spread more about the Constitution in some new, innovative way.
 I’m not sure how, but I’d like to use platforms and strategies most influential to younger generations to help reach my peers.

 Why is the Constitution relevant today?